yuyuhan0306/Airbnb_shinyapp/README.md

 # Airbnb_shinyapp
 I created a shiny app, including an interactive map and several graphs about the listings, boroughs and hosts in New York City based on the May 2017 datasets on "Inside Airbnb".
-After visualizing the distribution of listings and conducting simple statistical analsysis, I found some interesting facts.
+After visualizing the distribution of listings and conducting simple statistical analysis, I found some interesting facts.

 (1) More than 80% of Airbnb properties in New York City are outside the mid-Manhattan area especially in East Village and Nolita.